Q: Will I receive a confirmation?

 Q: Are teams welcome?

-A: Teams are encouraged to attend camp.
-At our Elite Residential Camp, they are trained and housed together.
-We find that high school teams gain great benefit from attending our Elite Camp and use it as a preseason mini-camp.
+A: Club teams and high school teams are encouraged to attend camp.
+At our Residential Camp, they are trained and housed together.
+We find that high school teams gain great benefit from attending our Residential ID Camp and can use it as a preseason mini-camp.
 For the team discount, 12 or more players must sign-up and applications be sent in together if applying by mail.
 If you wish to sign up on-line, contact Coach Heaney for a code to receive the team discount.
-The coach may attend free with the team.
+The coach may attend free with the team, and work alongside one of our college coaches who will coach the team for the duration of camp.

 Q: What do campers do in their free time?

-A: There is really very little free time, with a full schedule for the campers.
+A: There is really very little free time as it is quite a full schedule for the campers.
+They mostly relax in common rooms and socialize with other campers.

 Q: How much money should my child bring?

-A: Your child will only need money to buy pizza at night or for drinks and snacks from the camp store.
+A: Your child will only need money to buy pizza at night or for drinks, snacks, and UNCW merchandise at the camp store.
 We do have a camp bank, which you can deposit money into at check-in, with any balance returned at check-out.
-The camp store also has UNCW soccer items for sale, if your son wishes to purchase a memento.
+The camp store has UNCW soccer items for sale, if your son wishes to purchase a memento.

 Q: Do the dormitories have phones in their rooms?